 As always energy efficient home design will be easier with Sustainability WA and we will find the correct assessment method for your project.

-A BASIX assessment is required as part of the planning process and is needed before plans are lodged to the council.
+A BASIX assessment is required as part of the planning process (in NSW only) and is needed before plans are lodged to the council.
 The BASIX assessment measures your proposed development for sustainability against BASIX targets that are based on the NSW home benchmark average.
 Once your design has complied with BASIX a BASIX certificate can be printed and attached to your development application for submission to the council.

 If your proposed design does not comply with BASIX due to conflicts with heritage controls or because it uses a new technology not recognised by BASIX, an alternate assessment can be requested.